Work in Progress:

-Crop Diversity and Resilience to Droughts: Evidence from Indian Agriculture
+Crop Diversity and Resilience to Droughts: Evidence from Indian Agriculture - Preparing for Submission

 Agricultural intensification and technological specialization have led to the prevalence of mono-culture in India.
 Diversity within crop species has been gradually declining since the Green Revolution in the 1960s.
 With increasingly frequent weather shocks, agricultural systems face the risk of yield and income losses.
 A quantitative assessment using district level agricultural and weather data, for the period 1966-2015, is used to understand whether crop diversity can cushion yield and income losses for farmers during droughts.
 General trends in diversity levels are also observed in the study.
 Different specifications of drought are used to check for robustness.
 Spatial trends in crop diversification also revealed some anomalies to these general results since some states in the country have unique cropping patterns.

 Convergence of regional trends in Crop Diversity, 1966-2015.